-Veterinarians have almost four times the suicide rate as the Australian population.
+- Veterinarians have almost four times the suicide rate of the Australian population.
 This equates to a veterinarian committing suicide on average every 12 weeks in Australia

 Dr. Peter Hatch, professional counsellor, secretary and directory of Vet Life Australia, says focussing on the aspect of suicide is just the tip of the iceberg.
 It does not address the underlying issue of mental health and therefore isn’t a solution to the problem.